2017-18 Team: Red Deer Rebels (#4)

 There are two notable traits that Alexeyev possesses that likely make him a tantalizing option for NHL clubs: his size and his particularly low-risk playing style.
 Alexeyev is a big kid, standing 6’3″ and weighing 190 pounds.
 He’s big and uses his size well, but his size isn’t a hindrance; he has mobility you wouldn’t expect from a guy his size, and his on-ice awareness has helped him adjust very quickly to the smaller North American ice after growing up on the larger European playing surfaces.

 But the exciting thing about Alexeyev may be how low-risk he is.
 On the defensive side of the ice he’s rarely out of position and never really gets caught in a misstep.
 On the offensive side of the game he rarely makes risky plays and so he doesn’t cause a lot of turnovers.
 The downside to his lack of risk-taking is he might not have a high offensive upside, but his lack of defensive warts might make the sum of his traits worthwhile.

 The X-factor for Alexeyev is his health.
 He’s been good when he’s been in action, but through his first two seasons with the Rebels he missed a combined 58 games – primarily due to injury, but also because of attending World Junior camp.
+(He also missed time because his mother passed away.)
 He’s been good when he’s been dressed, but a lack of a consistent body of work may make some teams hesitant in committing to him too early in the draft.

 Related: THW’s 2018 NHL Draft Guide